MohammedShehe/FourBrothersSportsCenter/README.md

 #### 4. CORS Errors in Browser Console
 **Symptoms:** Frontend cannot connect to backend API **Solutions:**
-- Ensure CORS is configured in backend to allow GitHub Pages domain
+- Ensure CORS is configured in backend to allow frontend domain
 - Update `API_BASE_URL` in frontend to correct backend URL
 - Check if backend is running and accessible
 - Verify no typos in API endpoint URLs

-#### 5. GitHub Pages Showing 404
+#### 5. Email Not Sending
-**Symptoms:** Customer portal not loading **Solutions:**
+**Symptoms:** Admin announcements not reaching customers **Solutions:**
+- Verify Gmail credentials are correct
-- Ensure `index.html` is in root of repository
+- Ensure 2FA is enabled and app-specific password is used
-- Check GitHub Pages configuration in repository settings
+- Check if customer has email address in their profile
-- Wait 1-2 minutes after changes for GitHub Pages to update
-- Clear browser cache and try again

-#### 6. Admin Login Issues
-**Symptoms:** Admin cannot login or OTP not received **Solutions:**
-- Verify admin account exists in `users` table with `is_admin=1`
-- Check Twilio phone number can send to admin's number
-- Ensure admin's mobile number in database matches login attempt
-- Try resending OTP after 2 minutes
+- Test email functionality in development first

 ### Development Debugging Tips